Sparse hierarchical interaction learning with epigraphical projection: Introduction

-One challenge for feature interaction learning is that the interaction number quadratically increases as the feature size, for example, 1000 features will have one million possible interactions, this therefore results into an over-fitting problem due to insufficient observation samples in most situations.
-To overcome this weakness, the regression weights and the quadratic interactions can be assumed to be sparse such that most features would not contribute to the decision.
+\textbf{Dimensionality challenge and sparsity} -- One major challenge when dealing with quadratic interaction learning is that the interaction number quadratically increases with the feature size, for example, {1000 features will have about one million possible interactions}, this therefore results in an overfitting problem due to insufficient observation samples in most of the regression problems and for some classification ones.
+To overcome this weakness, the linear weights and the quadratic interactions can be assumed to be sparse because most features would not contribute to the decision.
 Sparsity-based regularization is known to be mainly suitable when the feature size is larger than the training samples.
-Various sparsity regularizations have been proposed and extensively studied in the additive model, for instance, involving $\ell_0$-pseudo-norm \cite{Weston2003}, $\ell_1$-norm \cite{Tibshirani1996}, $\ell_\infty$-norm \cite{Zou2008}, or structural sparsity norm \cite{Bach2012a}.
+Various sparsity regularizations have been proposed and extensively studied in the additive model context, for instance, involving $\ell_0$-pseudo-norm \cite{Weston2003}, $\ell_1$-norm \cite{Tibshirani1996}, $\ell_\infty$-norm \cite{Zou2008}, or structural sparsity norm \cite{Bach2012a}.
 See \cite{Bach_F_2012_j-ftml_optimization_sip} for an exhaustive list of sparse-based regularization in learning and \cite{Gui2016} to refer to structural sparsity.

-This work focuses on classical regression problem, which is still a subject of active research, for instance, \cite{Zhu2017} in order to reduce the computational cost of support vector regression (SVR) by considering the effective patterns in the training data according to the distribution of nearest neighbours; but also\cite{Zhang2015} providing a comparisons between $\ell_1$-norm SVR and sparse coding algorithm.

-In this work, instead of linear regression, we include a quadratic behaviour in the regression learning to improve the performance.
-The idea to integrate quadratic interactions in the learning problem including discrimination task is not new, for example, discriminant quadratic learning \cite{Anderson1975, Randles1978} learns the covariance matrix in the quadratic term to improve the discrimination ability.
-However, the idea to learn covariance matrix combined with sparsity regularization is more recent with the preliminary work by Zhao et al.~\cite{Zhao_P_2009_j-ann-stat_com_apf} and the following works \cite{Bien2013,Haris2014,Lim2015,She_Y_2016_j-am-stat-ass_gro_res}.
-Formally, if we denote the regression training set $\mathcal{R} = \{({y}_\ell, {\bf x}_\ell)\in \mathbb{R} \times \mathbb{R}^{N}\,\vert\, \ell\in \{1,\ldots,L\}\}$, the criterion involved in sparse quadratic interactions learning takes the form
+The formalism we consider in this work follows ideas proposed in \cite{Zhao_P_2009_j-ann-stat_com_apf, Bien2013,Haris2014,Lim2015,She_Y_2016_j-am-stat-ass_gro_res}.
+A detailed comparison with these state-of-the-art methods is provided in next section. \\